-These Spicy Korean BBQ Chicken Wings will change the way you think about chicken wings forever.
-Savory, spicy, sweet, and sooooo scrumptious, if you’re looking for a way to kick your appetizer game up a notch, look no further!
+These sweet and spicy Korean BBQ Chicken Wings are oven baked and oh so crispy!
+If you’re looking for a way to kick your appetizer game up a notch, look no further!

 Is there anything not to love about appetizers?
 I will argue that there isn’t.
 Easy to make, easy to take to parties, easy for kids and adults alike to hold onto and eat (or drink), and so delicious…if I had my way I’d eat nothing but appetizers and desserts for the rest of my life.
 True story.